 Tunisia88 clubs reflect the results of a spirit of leadership among members paired with adult support; as well as the artistic imagination associated with the belief that we can bring our reality closer to our ideals.

-THE PROJECT TUNISIA88
+THE PROGRAM TUNISIA88

 Music cultivates respect for difference